 As the film opens, we get some insight into the killers.
 Their faces; however, are covered up, so we are given some element of mystery.
 From this, we are introduced to our four characters who consistently deliver the cliché horror one-liners that we’ve all seen before.
 The dialogue feels extraordinarily forced, and ultimately it’s nothing new.
 If you have ever seen a teenage horror flick, this is a carbon copy of all of them.
 Our couples have personal problems which are holding them back in life, or they are cheating and telling lies.
 From the introduction, I struggled to have a reason to care or cheer on anyone to survive the night.
 That’s kind of odd for an audience member to feel, right?
 Shouldn’t I care about the main characters?
 Or at least one of them?

 If you like your film’s filled with gore and blood, well look no further than this R+18 film.
-The kills for most of the film’s duration come across more slapstick and accidental with the added gore on top.
+The kills for most of the film’s duration come across as more slapstick and accidental with the added gore on top.
 For those who enjoy torture gore, then you will need to stick around at least for the third act.

 Speaking of the third act, I’m going to confess how confusing I found this act to be in regards to its plot and reveal.
 There is also a forced used of colours such as red and blue covering the screen which also overstayed their welcome for me.
 The ending is ultimately rushed, and I was left feeling a little surprised with the film’s choice and outcomes.
 The film’s loud score is also an unexpected choice, but I suspect some will praise it (sorry, it’s just not for me).

 Overall, this is a disappointing film for multiple reasons.
 It had uninteresting main and supporting characters who I generally found hard to support through the film.
 Sure, there is gore and violence, but the majority of it feels more accidental and loses the concept of thrills or horror.
-The third act I found slighting confusing (am I the only one!?!?) and it had a rushed ending that will leave a horror fan feeling somewhat hollow inside.
+In the third act I found slighting confusing (am I the only one!?!?) and it had a rushed ending that will leave a horror fan feeling somewhat hollow inside.

 Hell Is Where The Home Is (2018) is Now Available on DVD